CCSD records detail dozens of complaints about Trustee Kevin Child

 The October 2016 internal memo written by Cole, which the Review-Journal obtained in December 2016, concluded that Child had created a hostile work environment and violated district and federal policies.

-After the Review-Journal went to court to force the district to produce public records related to the case, the district released more than 100 pages of documents but withheld records related to the investigation that triggered the internal memo until Tuesday.
+After the Review-Journal went to court to force the district to produce public records related to the case, it released more than 100 pages of documents but withheld records related to the investigation that triggered the internal memo until Tuesday.

 The district lawyers argued that a full release of the records could put employees in danger of retaliation.

-But in its ruling last week, the state Supreme Court upheld a District Court decision ordering the release of the documents.
-The state Supreme Court justices returned the case to the District Court to consider if additional redactions might be required.
+But in its ruling last week, the Nevada Supreme Court upheld a District Court decision ordering the release of the documents.
+The Supreme Court justices returned the case to the District Court to consider if additional redactions might be required.

 “We are complying with the decision of the Nevada Supreme Court,” school district spokeswoman Melinda Malone told the Review-Journal on Tuesday after the release of the records.
 The district had no further comment on what was contained in the documents.